FlorianTilquin/budget-dashboard/README.md

 - **File Upload**: Easily upload your bank's OFX or OFC files through the user interface
 - **Account Balance Visualization**: View your account balance trend over time
 - **Spending Categories**: Analyze where your money is going with pie charts and bar graphs
-- **Transaction History**: Browse through your transaction history with filtering capabilities
+- **Transaction Management**: Browse through your transaction history with filtering capabilities and manual category editing
 - **Time Period Selection**: Filter data by predefined periods or custom date ranges
+- **Data Persistence**: Save your transactions with custom categories as parquet files and reload them later

 ## Project Structure